Recording class#

 Stream

-Stream object containing concatenated data.
+Stream instance containing concatenated data.

 Parameters: